danfinlay/Bloccoli/README.md

 Building on my thoughts from [this post](https://github.com/flyswatter/Blockly-Brainstorming).

 Allows new modules full of javascript-compiling blocks to be added to its projects.
 Basic block importing is working.
 Saving and sharing anonymous projects is working.
-Major remaining tasks:

-*  Always be adding interesting block modules.
+Current roadmap, roughly in the order of my intentions:

+*  Adding a rough interface to browse and discover projects.

+*  Replace the "HTML" and "DOM" modules with a single "jQuery" one, basically wrap that whole library for the sake of DOM manipulation.

+*  Refactor.
+I want to try out this RESTify, and it'll give me a good chance to break into a more structured MVC folder structure, so growing in the future will be less painful.

 *  Scope the modules' namespace!
 Pass them a reference to the Blockly object, but keep them from having global scope, to avoid conflicts.

-*  Add project names and descriptions to saved programs.

-*  Create interface for exploring saved block projects.

 *  Implement User Accounts